LLR-ILD/CalorimeterFluxes/visualization/README.md

 Normaliztion
 =================
 The ```norm.py``` script can be used as a template for normalizing 1D histograms.
 There are many parameters to control such as the y-axis title after normalization, the ew binning, the systems, functions, and types to be considered...etc.
-The ROOT file directory has to be specified and the ROOT file must follow the structure in this package and the type names have to follow those in ```oneD_histograms.histograms_library```.
+The ROOT file directory has to be specified and the ROOT file must follow the structure in this package and the type names have to follow those in ```oneD_histograms/histograms_library.py```.
 This is just a template to be modified by the user.